 You can enable this menu item in File > Options > Customize Ribbon and select Developer from the list of items from the list on the right.

 Which Version Is Right for You?

-How do you decide whether to use Outlook online or Outlook desktop?
+How do you decide whether to use Outlook Online or Outlook desktop?
 The answer is, it depends what’s most important to you.

 - Is it important for you to have access to your email client from any computer and from any location?
 Do you prefer having better integration with online services and apps?
 If that describes you, then you’ll want to go with the online version of Outlook.

 - Are you more interested in tightly integrated scheduling, task management, and organization of emails?
 Are you looking for a more robust set of rules you can use to automate the management of incoming emails?
-If this is you, then you’ll want to invest in the desktop version of Outlook.
+If this is you, then you’ll want to invest in the desktop version of Microsoft Outlook.

-No matter which version you choose, going with Outlook gives you the peace of mind of knowing that you’re using a Microsoft product that is full-featured and constantly updated.
+No matter which version you choose, going with Microsoft Outlook gives you the peace of mind of knowing that you’re using a Microsoft product that is full-featured and constantly updated.

-Are you considering switching over to using Outlook as your email client?
+Are you considering switching over to using Microsoft Outlook as your email client?
 Have you decided whether to use it online or on your desktop?
 Share your own opinions in the comments section below!